 A multi-modal assessment focused on opportunities to enhance the safety, accessibility, efficiency, and convenience of movement to-from and across campus.
 Several existing and past studies and plans were reviewed, including previous master plan recommendations that have not yet been implemented, relevant mobility and infrastructure data using GIS, and capturing input from campus stakeholders.
-Potential opportunities include improving pathways, wayfinding, complete streets (sidewalk, roadway, landscaping, belowground infrastructure improvements), and parking while planning to integrate the Purple Line light rail.
-By prioritizing pedestrian/wheeled user access and optimizing parking locations, the University seeks to create a more pedestrian-friendly campus environment highlighting the increased access to usable open spaces in older parts of campus that promotes sustainable operations and fosters a community and well-being among students, faculty, staff, and visitors.
+Potential opportunities include improving pathways, wayfinding, complete streets (sidewalk, roadway, landscaping, below-ground infrastructure improvements), and parking while planning to integrate the Purple Line light rail.
+By prioritizing pedestrian/wheeled user access and optimizing parking locations, the University seeks to create a more pedestrian-friendly campus environment that promotes sustainable operations and fosters a community and well-being among students, faculty, staff, and visitors.